InterrobangInterrogated/GCCF-Automated/README.md

 # How to use
 To use this, you MUST:
 - have GMod installed (obviously)
-- have Python installed, and if you don't have it, get it at https://www.python.org/downloads/
+- have Python installed, and if you don't have it, get it at https://www.python.org/downloads
+- have Git installed, and if you don't have it, get it at https://git-scm.com/downloads
 - be running Windows (I don't have a computer with GMod that uses Linux, sorry)

 1. Download the gmodcefcodecfix.bat file and place it in your user directory (usually C:\Users\(insert username here)